Choosing the Right Drill Bit: A Guide for Beginners

 Lubrication is essential for drilling through certain materials such as metal.
 Neglecting to use lubrication can cause your drill bit to overheat and wear out more quickly.
 Apply a few drops of lubricating oil or a suitable coolant to the drilling area to reduce friction and heat during the drilling process.
 This will not only extend the lifespan of your drill bits but also improve drilling efficiency.

-See also Best small hand drill
+See also Best 45mm wood drill bit

 4. Using Dull Drill Bits